Enigma Records: History

 In addition to the primary Enigma Records label, the company had two smaller subsidiary labels as well as a music publishing company (La Rana / El Porto Music administered by Bug Music).
 Enigma Retro focused on re-issues of material licensed from other labels such as Straight Records, Bizarre Records, and DiscReet Records.
 The Restless Records division focused on alternative artists not intended for major label distribution.
 Enigma also released film soundtracks including The Terminator and River's Edge.
 Enigma released a compilation album, Enigma Variations, with various artists.
 Enigma had a joint venture with Mute Records and released certain Mute titles in the United States.
 Sonic Youth's landmark 1988 album Daydream Nation was originally released on Enigma Records, in association with Blast First Records.

 Enigma was formally acquired by Capitol/EMI in 1989.
 Some of its catalog and operations were merged into the still independent Restless Records in 1991.

 Enigma's Canadian division was closed in 1992 and was reorganized into FRE Records before shuttering in 1999, after which its back catalogs was sold to DROG Records.

 The Enigma catalog is controlled by Capitol Music Group, owned by Universal Music Group which acquired Capitol's former parent EMI and the majority of its recorded music operations in 2012.
 Disney Music Group's Hollywood Records, distributed by UMG, handles the reissues of Stryper's Enigma albums.
-The catalog of Devo's albums and Enigma titles that were merged into Restless is owned by Warner Music Group, which acquired Restless's previous parent Rykodisc in 2006, and distributed by the Alternative Distribution Alliance.
+The catalog of Enigma titles that were merged into Restless is owned by Warner Music Group, which acquired Restless's previous parent Rykodisc in 2006, and distributed by the Alternative Distribution Alliance, while the catalog of DEVO's Enigma albums is owned jointly by Primary Wave Music and the band's members, and distributed by Universal Music Group.